 When you come to the U.S, it is important to have access to medical care and insurance that covers you for emergencies.
 While you are on visitor visa, you will want to consider insurance for any medical emergencies that could happen while you are in the U.S. HCCMIS offers Atlas America® insurance for those looking for insurance.
 Atlas America covers eligible sicknesses and injuries while you are traveling from your home country and while you are in the U.S. for up to 12 months.

 Atlas America can be a valuable addition to your planning to come to the U.S. on a visitor visa.
 With Atlas America, you get access to a whole network of doctors and hospitals in locations across the country willing to help you in the event of a medical emergency.
 Atlas America also connects you with the World Service Center, a team of customer service professionals trained to assist in English, Spanish, and many other languages in the event of a sickness, accident, or other type of medical emergency.

 1. Prove your trip is for business, pleasure, or medical treatment.
 You must have documentation that shows your trip is for the purpose of business, pleasure or medical treatment.

 2. Plan to only stay for a specific and limited period.
-The B1, B2 and B1 and B2 visas are all intended for a limited stay in the U.S., so be sure when you are proving the purpose of your trip, you make it clear you will only be there for a specific and limited time.
+The B1 and B2 visas are intended for a limited stay in the U.S., so be sure when you are proving the purpose of your trip, you make it clear you will only be there for a specific and limited time.